 Improve employee relations

 Usually, employees only come to HR when they have problems so severe, they have nowhere else to turn.
-By that point, the damage to moral has been done.
+By that point, the damage to morale has been done.
 But an employee engagement platform, like Engagement Multiplier, that asks for feedback every 90 days is a proactive way to become aware of issues before they become problems – and get everyone involved in fixing them.